TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 ```
 This also implies `zip2d = zipWith.zipWith $ (\x y -> (x,y))` is also a correct definition.
 Also surprisingly, `zipWith . zipWith . zipWith` has the type signature `(a -> b -> c) -> [[[a]]] -> [[[b]]] -> [[[c]]]`.
 You can see where we are going with this...
 #exercise(sub : "Composing zipWith's")[
-  What should the type signature and behaviour of `zipWith . zipWith . <n times> . zipWith` be?
+  What should the type signature and behavior of `zipWith . zipWith . <n times> . zipWith` be?
 Prove it.
 ]
 #exercise(sub : "Unzip")[
 Haskell has an inbuilt function called `unzip :: [(a,b)] -> ([a],[b])` which takes a list of pairs and provides a pair of list in the manner inverse of `zip`.